 5) WordPress security measures

 WordPress is open source, and that means it can get hacked easily.
 I see a lot of sites not taking basic security measures on WordPress installations.
 This is strange, since it’s easy to learn of its common vulnerabilities.
 While I can’t guarantee your site will never get hacked, as no one can, I do everything I know of to keep things secure with basic protocols.

 Some of your site’s security will depend on the choices you make, and actions you take, on it.
 For example, your decision on where to host your site, and how to keep it updated and maintained (if at all).
 Other safety practices (or lack thereof), that you perform on the site, after I hand it over to you, will matter too (like keeping passwords secure, not loosely giving out access to your site, keeping backups, ensuring you don’t install unnecessary software, nor upload vulnerable content, and so on).
 These should be basic, and I’ll advise you on best practices after we launch a site I make for you.

 6) Really good communication about your website project :)

 I think many these days have met a less-than-communicative web developer or programmer of some, techy thing.
 There is a stereotype about this kind of folk.
 You know: introverted, disappears for a while, expects you to know what they’re talking about, etc.

 I’m not like that at all.
 I’m a talker.
 I tell my clients what’s going on.
 I plan.
 I write things down.
 I try to make sure we’re on the same page.
 I ask questions.
 I want us both to be informed.

 If things are silent on my part for a while, I usually write an e-mail just to let you know I’m still here, I got your message, and I plan to get back to you.

 I believe I am a communicator at heart.
 Actually, I have a diploma in journalism and a degree in Communication.
-So I guess that makes me a communicator for real?
+So I guess that makes me an official communicator?